 W.O.W.
 Building Bicycle Mural

 At the writing of this blog post, the most recent mural unveiled in McKinney is on the W.O.W.
 Building on South Tennessee, gracing the north wall of the building where Cadence Cyclery and the cycle store's coffee shop can be found.
 In the brief time since this mural was officially finished - just over a month- this bicycle-themed mural has begun popping up all over social media.
 (You'll see it in the gallery of user-generated content below.)

-For more about van Helten's work, click HERE.
+For more about van Helten's work around the world, click HERE.

 The artists at MillHouse McKinney hosted a Mural Fest one weekend in August 2022 as van Helten was completing the silo murals.
 Multiple artists spent a scorching two days in the sun adding beautiful color to walls in the south area of The Cotton Mill property.